 Dear Mr Pitbull, I just love these dogs and would like to start a kennel, and was wondering what advice you have?
-I have looked at a lot of websites and you have by far the best dogs I have seen.
 What tips can you share with me?

 Dear Mr Pitbull, Do you guys buy Dogs to breed?
 We have a huge litter of puppies and are having a hard time selling them.
 They are approaching 5 months of age and we can no longer afford to feed them.
 Can you help us?

 DON'T GET STUCK WITH A LITTER OF PUPPIES YOU CAN'T SELLSorry to hear of your plight Jen.
 Unfortunately, selling puppies is not as easy and as profitable as many would like to think.
 The fact is, you are not the only one with the thought of cashing in by breeding their dog.

 Sadly, this has resulted in a glut of UNSOLD PUPPIES.
 For this reason many rescues and shelters are overflowing with unwanted pets.
 Unless your Dog is of championship caliber, having them spayed or neutered is generally the smart choice.